tleyden/officeradar-appserver/README.md

 This is the app server for [office-radar](https://github.com/tleyden/office-radar), which is an example app built on top of [Couchbase Lite](https://github.com/couchbase/couchbase-lite-ios).

-Here's the overall architecture for OfficeRadar, and this repository contains the code that corresponds to the yellow box.
+Here's the overall architecture for OfficeRadar.
+This repository contains the code that corresponds to the yellow box.

 ![architecture diagram](http://tleyden-misc.s3.amazonaws.com/blog_images/officeradar_appserver_architecture.png)